gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 \mathrm{PMI}(x,y) = \log \left( \frac{P_{\mathsf {xy}}(x,y)}{P_\mathsf x(x) P_\mathsf y(y)} \right)\approx \widetilde{\mathrm{PMI}}(x,y) = \frac{P_{\mathsf {xy}}(x,y) - P_\mathsf x(x) P_\mathsf y(y)}{P_\mathsf x(x) P_\mathsf y(y)}
 $$

-We can also just take the reference $R_\mathsf x = P_\mathsf x, R_\mathsf y= P_\mathsf y$ to further simplify thins.
+We can also just take the reference $R_\mathsf x = P_\mathsf x, R_\mathsf y= P_\mathsf y$ to further simplify things.
 We could have defined the modal decomposition with the target function of $\widetilde{\mathrm{PMI}}$, and choose this new reference, which can also be reasonably read as "describing the dependence".
 We view this as purly a choice of presentation style, and the difference happens to vanish under the local approximation.

 There is an additional interesting property of this approximated version of PMI: when viewed as an operator on the functional space it is closely related to the conditional expectation operator.